shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We unlock the financial future for everybody.
-Secure your spot in the genesis ledger of a completely new blockchain, created by the Shitcoin Society.
+Secure your spot in the genesis ledger of a completely new blockchain, and enjoy a new financial future.

 COMING SOON